Top 3 Keys to Understanding Moon Phases

-It is important to remember that the Sun is illuminating the Moon and creating the dayside of the Moon you observe.
+To better understand the phases of the moon it is important to remember that the Sun is illuminating the Moon.
+This creates the dayside of the Moon you observe.
 The Moon phases depend on where the Moon is positioned in relation to the Sun and the Earth.

 2. The Moon rises in the east and sets in the west each day.

 The Earth’s continuous spin causes causes the Moon to rise in the east and set in the west.
 So when you see the Moon in the west after sunset you know it is a setting moon not a rising Moon.

 3. The Moon takes about a month to orbit the Earth.

 The Moon moves about 12 to 13 degrees a day while orbiting the Earth or 360 degrees each 27.3 days.
 This is a slower and less noticeable motion of the Moon.

 There are 8 phases of the Moon to track each month

 During the New Moon the side of the Moon facing the Earth is not illuminated by the Sun.
 The Moon surface facing Earth is dark because the Moon is between Sun and Earth.

 As the Moon grows (waxes) into its crescent phase look for a silvery looking crescent.
 A little part of the right side of the Moon is lit.